wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-virtual-agent/power-virtual-agent-bots/includes/3-create-bots.md

 1.  **Manage:** Toolset that assists in management items such as which channels your bot is deployed to, bot authentication, and skills management.

-1.  **Test/Hide bot:** Opens the test bot dialog where you can engage bot topics in real-time.
+1.  **Test/Hide bot:** Opens the test bot dialog where you can engage bot topics in real time.

 1. **Test Bot panel:** Lets you test your bot topics to ensure that they are performing as expected.